About Me

 I am who I am.

 I can’t control my basic nature.
-And, just to say, neither can you 😉
+And, just to say, you can’t control yours either 😉

-I question my presumptions and my cultural assumptions.
-And you are welcome to question me too.
+I make it a priority to question my cultural assumptions.
+And you’re welcome to question me too.

 I grew up in an Irish Catholic community in St. Paul, Minnesota.
 I spent my childhood gay and closeted and alone in the Catholic Church.